m1bcodes/ytdlwl-docker/README.md

 ## install network tools on libreelec
 Install the network tools addon (on libreelec) from the libreelec addon repository.
-The network tools can be found under 'program addons'.
+The network tools can be found under _program addons_.
 This is necessary to have rsync available under libreelec.

 ## rsync command